jangler/oracles-randomizer/notes.md

   specifically at $c692 (treasure flags), and $30b3 does this specifically at
   $c6ca (global flags).
-- $0b:4409 = when this executes, (hl) and (hl+1) are the given item ID and sub ID. this is for keys falling from ceilings, npcs giving items, basically anything other than chests and some very special cases.
+- $0b:4409 = when this executes, (hl) and (hl+1) are the given item ID and sub ID. this is for keys falling from ceilings, npcs giving items, most other items you don't receive from chests.
 - $11:58df = parseGivenObjectData. when this executes, de is the address of the start of an object's data. it is called n+1 times if there are n objects in a room as you enter. objects include enemies, puzzles, and special behaviors